 February's security patch began rolling out yesterday, and whether you grabbed it by checking for an OTA update or by downloading the file straight from Google and applying it, you may (or may not, really) notice one tiny change.
 The About phone section of settings is jumping up to become a top-level item.
 Read More

 Google's Nexus 5X and 6P, released in 2015, were the last phones in the series before the company launched the new Pixel line.
 In the same year, Google established its three-year update policy, which set the last update for the pair of Nexuses (Nexi?) sometime in 2018.
 Last year, an impromptu two-month extension was revealed, placing their final sunset in November of 2018.
 And, well, here we are.
-This month's security updates could be the last either phone sees.
 Read More

 Google has been publishing its security bulletin for the monthly Android patches for a long time, but starting October 2017 (last month), it created a special bulletin for Nexus and Pixel devices.
 With the newly released November patch, Google has started populating one new section in the bulletin that details "Functional updates."

 Google has recently started using the monthly patches not just for security fixes, but also as an opportunity to fix functional bugs on Nexus and Pixel phones and add really urgent features that could not wait until a full system software update.
 So it was only a matter of time before the bulletin started mentioning these other non-security changes.
 Read More